 The installation process is straightforward, and after you install the Anaconda, you will see the screen below.

 It is an Anaconda Navigator.
-Here, you can see the second option is a jupyter notebook, which we need to launch to work with Python.
+The second option is a jupyter notebook, which we need to launch to work with Python.
 Let’s launch it, and your terminal will be opened, and it will start a jupyter notebook on a browser whose local URL is: http://localhost:8888/tree.

 Congratulations!!
 You have installed it successfully.